ShuaiWangGit/keras-stock-rnn/README.md

 ![alt text](RNN_Structure.jpg "A simplified version of RNN")

-The basic network structure we encounter is "multi-layer perceptron", or densely-connected network.
-In a densely connected neural network, no _assumption_ of the input data is given, that is
+The network structure commonly used is "multi-layer perceptron," or densely-connected network.
+The densely connected neural network gives no _assumption_ of the input data.
+However, we'd like to model the dependence of the data (i.e., stock data).
+How could we design the model so the order of data input affects the output of the model?
+The answer is Recurrent Neural Network (RNN).

+In the RNN, each neural unit not only receives data from input but also receives previous unit's input.
+Special RNN network structure.
 ## Model Buildup

 ## Experiment Setup